connorslagle/tweet-classifier/README.md

 4. @realdonaldtrump & #COVID19
 5. @realdonaldtrump

 For each of these keyword combinations, ~8,000 tweets were collected in a 6 day period from 3/31/2020 to 4/6/2020 for each region; totaling ~ 120,000 tweets.
+Due to the request rate limitation of the Twitter API, I rotated through keywords after collecting ~1,000 tweets.
 The tweets were stored in their natural, unstructured state and aggregated.
 Tweets are naturally structured as nested json files with many attributes.
 Here's an example of a relatively short tweet:

 ```python
     {'contributors': None,